-The IT: CHAPTER TWO Release Date
+The It: Chapter Two Release Date

 This one is easy!
 IT: CHAPTER TWO comes out on September 6, 2019, which is almost exactly two years to the day after the first movie.
 (IT opened on September 5, 2017.)

 The coolest thing about the new movie is a chance to see the characters as children and adults.
-All the young actors return from the original movie, and now they’re paired with some great talent (above) to play each character as an adult.
+All of the young actors return from the original movie, and now they’re paired with some great talent (above) to play each character as an adult.

-Jay Ryan and Jeremy Ray Taylor play Ben Hanscom, who was bullied for his weight, and who wrote a poem secretly professing his love for Beverly Marsh.
+Jay Ryan and Jeremy Ray Taylor play Ben Hanscom, who was bullied for his weight and who wrote a poem secretly professing his love for Beverly Marsh.
 As an adult, he’s a noted architect.
 Jessica Chastain and Sophia Lillis play Beverly Marsh, whose abusive home life forced her to keep her friendship with the other Losers secret.
 As an adult, she’s a well-known fashion designer.

 Bill Hader and Finn Wolfhard play Richie Tozier, the loudmouth of the group who, in the novel at least, becomes a popular DJ in Los Angeles.
-Isaiah Mustafa and Chosen Jacobs play Mike Hanlon, who stays in Derry to become the town librarian and effectively the custodian of the group’s experience fighting Pennywise.
+Isaiah Mustafa and Chosen Jacobsplay Mike Hanlon, who stays in Derry to become the town librarian and effectively the custodian of the group’s experience fighting Pennywise.